Snelly87/Sanctum-Merchant/README.md

 ## Usage

 ### Basic Workflow
-1. **Open Item Piles Merchant**: Access any configured Item Piles merchant
+1. **Open Stock Merchant Window**: Access any configured Item Piles merchant or open by clicking Stock Merchant button on the Actors tab on the foundry interface
-2. **Click "Stock Merchant"**: Button appears in the merchant window header
+2. **Click "Stock Merchant"**: Button appears in the merchant window header and the Sanctum Merchant Window
 3. **Configure Options**: Select item source, types, rarities, and quantity formula
 4. **Stock Items**: Items are automatically added to merchant inventory
 5. **Review Results**: Check chat messages and merchant inventory